This page is dedicated to providing more information on the most commonly asked questions about the New Energy Tech Consumer Code program.

 How does the NETCC program raise consumer protection standards?

-The purchase of New Energy Tech products, systems and services can be a complex and confusing experience for consumers.
+The purchase of new energy tech products, systems and services can be a complex and confusing experience for consumers.
 The NETCC program seeks to provide consumers with clarity and assurance throughout this process.

-When purchasing from a NETCC Approved Seller, consumers can have confidence that the business they are engaging with is committed to good practice standards surrounding responsible sales and marketing activities, clear and comprehensive quotation and contract material, and exemplary after-sales service.
+When purchasing from an Approved Seller, consumers can have confidence that the business they are engaging with is committed to good practice standards surrounding responsible sales and marketing activities, clear and comprehensive quotation and contract material, and exemplary after-sales service.
 Where a consumer feels that these standards have not been adhered to, the Administrator may investigate their complaint and if substantiated, take the appropriate compliance action.